emcall/EBMInstallGuide/installation.md

 ```

 ## 6. Set MySQLdb library paths
-like with Qt, Python needs to know where the MySQL library is, along with some other dependencies (SSL and Crypto)
+As is the case with Qt, Python needs to know where the MySQL library is, along with some other dependencies (SSL and Crypto).
+Check where Python is expecting libmysqlclient with otool.
+Run:
 ```
 cd /Library/Python/[VERSION]/site-packages/MySQLdb/
 otool -l _mysql.so
 ```
-This will tell you where it thinks libmysqlclient is and what versions of libssl and libcrypto it's looking for.
+This will tell you where Python ecxpects libmysql client, as well as which versions of libssl and libcrypto it expects.
+If these do not match, run:
 ```
 install_name_tool -change @rpath/libmysqlclient.[version].dylib /usr/local/mysql/lib/libmysqlclient.dylib _mysql.so
 install_name_tool -change libssl.[version].dylib /usr/local/opt/openssl/lib/libssl.[version].dylib _mysql.so